Here’s a question I get asked on occasion: Why am I constipated after drinking green smoothies?

 Let’s say that your usual fiber intake is around 12-15 grams per day, which is too low and the average most Americans get according to experts.
 Then you suddenly hit your body with green smoothies and whole foods and your fiber intake jumps to 45 grams (or more).
 On top of that, you have not increased your water intake.
 All of that soluble fiber in fruits and vegetables is now absorbing moisture in your intestines and slowly trudging through your bowels.

-If you are not used to basing your diet around fresh fruits and vegetables, then either increase your water consumption or do a part time detox regimen and slowly increase your fiber intake over a week or two.
+If you are not used to basing your diet around fresh fruits and vegetables, then increase your water consumption and slowly increase your fiber intake over a week or two.
 Avoid taking fiber supplements if you are getting adequate fiber in the diet through green smoothies and fresh fruits and vegetables.
 Reduce your consumption of dried or powdered foods (including superfoods).

 I also recommend keeping fat intake low in the diet.
 The majority of my calories come from carbohydrates, but my fat intake rarely, if ever, exceeds 15-20% of total calories.
 Eating too much fat with fruit, or adding too much avocado, coconuts, nut butter or oily seeds to green smoothies might exacerbate constipation, while causing gas and bloating.